shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 If Postman:

 In this step we will use Postman, a popular rest client to work with rest APIs.
-If, in your system postman is already installed do the follwoing
+If, in your system postman is already installed do the following
     - Open it (if Postman is already installed)
     - Invoke the url: ***[http://localhost:8080/persons](http://localhost:8080/persons)***
     - Select Body and row then JSON as content-type